ensigns/elevate/README.md

-# caMicroscope Security and Router Container
+# elevate Security and Router Container

 This is intended for use with a docker deployment, or a deployment behind a reverse proxy.
 All requests should be directed through this service or container.